 It is required that every party - associated in any way with providing certification services - should record information and manage it adequately to their work position and duties.
 Information records compose event logs and should be retained in a manner allowing authorized parties to access appropriate and required information when resolving disputes between parties or detecting attempts to breach security of Certum.
 Recorded events are subjected to backup procedures.
-Backup copies are retained in the safe place in Certum headquarter.
+Backup copies are retained in the safe place at the Certum headquarters.